Injuries Reported After Explosion At NYC's Port Authority Bus Terminal

-On Monday morning, New York City’s transit system went into partial shutdown mode following breaking news (as reflected in this MSNBC clip) of an explosion at the Port Authority Bus Terminal near 42nd Street and 8th Avenue.
-ABC News quickly reported that the incident was due to a suspected pipe bomb detonated in a Metro Transit Authority passageway underneath the station, and the local ABC affiliate followed up with more details, including multiple people injured.
+On Monday morning, New York City’s transit system partially transformed into a chaotic scene following breaking news (as reflected in this MSNBC clip) of an explosion at the Port Authority bus terminal near 42nd Street and 8th Avenue.
+ABC News quickly confirmed the explosion and added that the incident involved a suspected pipe bomb detonated in a Metro Transit Authority passageway underneath the station, and the local ABC affiliate followed up with more details, including multiple people reported injured.

-Details are continuing to spill forth now, including street closures around the station the evacuation of several lines.
+Initial details that spilled forth included street closures around the station and the evacuation of multiple lines, along with several subway disruptions:

 Streets are being closed in the vicinity of the Port Authority.
 There are also the following subway disruptions: 1, 2, 3, N, Q, R, W and 7 trains are bypassing Times Sq-42 St in both directions.